Chronic General (Diffuse) Pain Management

 • Poor lifestyle choices or destructive habits

-By combining advanced energy-based technologies with various alternative healing modalities, we are able to assess the root causes of chronic pain more accurately.
+By combining advanced energy-based technologies with various alternative healing modalities, we can assess the root causes of chronic pain more accurately.
 As a result, treatments become significantly more effective when they are aimed not only at symptom relief but also at addressing the true origin of the discomfort.
-If necessary, PEMF, Rife frequency devices, general ozone therapy or local (Prolozone) and Quantum machines or techniques such as EFT, acupuncture, hydrotherapy, counselling, and more are used to relieve and address the pain.
-Additionally and in most of the cases, a special blend of nutritional supplements are advised to make the journey possible by detoxing and enhancing the overall functions.
+If necessary, PEMF, Rife frequency devices, general ozone therapy or local (Prolozone) and Quantum machines or techniques such as EPFX biofeedback systems, sophisticated techniques of Dry needling (AKA Muscle Retuning), EFT, acupuncture, hydrotherapy, counselling, and more are used to relieve and address the pain.